What to Bring

 The following is the list of required gear presented as a checklist.

-Please go over this several times before you arrive at camp as there are few or no opportunities to get some of this stuff once we are on the road.
+Please go over this several times before you arrive at camp as there are few or no opportunities to get some of these things once we are on the road.
 Note that your gear should be packed in a compact manner, in soft luggage such as a duffel bag.
 Hard luggage is difficult to deal with in our situation.
-Large backpacks are fine, but should be packed without junk hanging all over the sides, as such junk is likely to get ruined or lost.
+Large backpacks are fine.

-Typically, we expect that you will be able to pack virtually everything you own (at camp) in a medium to large size duffel.
+Typically, we expect that you will be able to pack virtually everything you own (at camp) in a large size duffel bag.
 The exception might be a sleeping bag or tent which can be packed separately.
-Most years we have at least one camper who thinks they need much more gear than this, and ends up having to jettison stuff at the last minute.
-Bottom line is to think carefully about what is necessary and what is not.
+Please think carefully about what is necessary and what is not.

 If you have questions about what is appropriate or necessary, contact the Camp Director.